SmartBear/readyapi4j/README.md

         }
     }
    ```
-   Here is sample output of above execution:
+   Here is sample output from this test:
    ```
    [[JsonPath Count] Comparison failed for path [$.totalCount], expecting [0], actual was [1]]
    ```

-   Similary you can execute the recipe on TestServer as following:
+   Similarly, you can execute the recipe on TestServer with the following:
    ```groovy
    import com.smartbear.readyapi4j.execution.Execution
    import org.junit.Test